jonathonp3/sirius-provisioning-framework/README.md

 | Documentation | Refinement and clarification |
 | System Analysis | Deep overview of processes |

-Using Free Tools Effectively
+## Using Free Tools Effectively

 Using free tools does not diminish the outcome.
 It demonstrates that effective AI-assisted development does not require expensive tools.
 Clear thinking, careful evaluation, and a willingness to test and iterate is enough.

 To best use free tools, I suggest you:

-    Read everything the AI provides — `Evaluate what is true and what is not'
+- **Read everything the AI provides** — Evaluate what is true and what is not.

-    Investigate as many possibilities as you can — Explore alternatives
+- **Investigate as many possibilities as you can** — Explore alternatives.

-    Document your journey — The more information you provide, the smarter it gets.
-Vibe coding is a complete waste of time and unproductive.

-For me, AI-assisted development is a two-way street.
-The AI learns from the project.
-The more information I provide and document ( I keep detailed notes) as well as the avenues taken, the smarter it gets.
-This was the magic sauce for myself in getting this and other projects up and running and completed.
+- **Document your journey** — I suggest you keep a record of what you've tried.
+I focus on what is working and what I have properly tested.
+I also explain design decisions (code implementations) that did not work.
+I have found disorganised notes are in fact worse than having no notes at all.
+The model will most likely lose track of what has been decided upon and what the current focus is.
+The data needs to be thought through before it goes in.

+Always read the generated code.
+If you don't understand it, ask the LLM to explain it.
+In my opinion, this is the key to using AI effectively.
+By doing this, I have rapidly increased my knowledge.
+AI should not be a replacement for human ingenuity and as a result of this approach I now make better design decisions.

+Copying and pasting without doing the hard work is, for my purposes, a complete waste of time.

 ## What This Means for SPF